thomascassidyzm/100-days-of/ARAN-OVERVIEW.md

 ## The Vision

-**Enable learners to achieve interactional confidence in 30, 60, 90, or 100 days** through daily prescriptive practice sessions with an AI voice coach that uses ONLY the vocabulary they've already learned from your SSi course material.

-**Core Insight:** The SSi method works because learners master building blocks (LEGOs) and combine them naturally.
-We amplify this by giving them unlimited conversational practice with an AI coach that respects their exact vocabulary boundaries.
+**A managed companion service that sits ALONGSIDE the main SSi course** - providing structure, accountability, and unlimited AI practice to help learners achieve interactional confidence in 30, 60, 90, or 100 days.

+**Critical:** This does NOT replace SSi courses.
+This is an **ADDITIONAL service** that:
+- Provides a managed learning schedule (30/60/90/100 day structure)
+- Adds AI voice coaching for unlimited practice
+- Tracks progress and maintains accountability
+- Complements SSi audio lessons with conversational practice

+**Core Insight:** Learners still use SSi's proven method and audio lessons.
+We add the extra layer of managed coaching, practice, and accountability that helps them stay on track and practice what they're learning.

 ---